e46and2/featured_trails/README.md

 ## Code of Conduct

-Everyone interacting in the Hiking project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/'e46and2'/hiking/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Featured Trails project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/'e46and2'/hiking/blob/master/CODE_OF_CONDUCT.md).